What To Do When An Employee Is Injured

 Seek Medical Attention

-It’s always going to depend on the severity of the injury for an employee, but in order to keep employees feeling safe, you’ll need to contact emergency services or have them driven immediately to a hospital or urgent care.
+It’s always going to depend on the severity of the injury for an employee, but in order to keep, you’ll need to contact emergency services or have them driven immediately to a hospital or urgent care.
 Just make sure to do all of this immediately and try to write down the time the accident happened, how it might have happened, and when the injury was getting addressed.

 Whether it’s a minor cut, burn, or major injury, it’s important to get help when an employee is injured.
 This is probably the most obvious, but ensure that someone in the office is effectively trained for this.
 Ideally, at least one or two safety officers should know how to perform CPR and first aid if needed.
 Getting help will minimise the risk of further injury and prevent costly lawsuits.
 Plus, if you step in or if someone else steps in to help, this will improve trust issues and could potentially boost morale.